This post is sponsored by Omaha Steaks rest assured all opinions are my own

 I cannot stress the importance of drying the surface of your scallop enough.
 A dry surface will sear better than a wet surface.
 I place my scallops in between the paper towels for a couple minutes as my pan is heating up and then pat them one last time with another dry paper towel.

 As for cooking methods for scallops, there are plenty!
-You an cook them on the stove, broil them, cook them in the oven, poach them, sous-vide them, fry them, etc. My personal preference is in a good old cast iron pan.
+You can cook them on the stove, broil them, cook them in the oven, poach them, sous-vide them, fry them, or grill them.
+My personal preference is in a good old cast iron pan.
 Is cast iron necessary, of course not.
-What is necessary is..
+Use what you prefer.